Uncertainty-Aware Explanations Through Probabilistic Self-Explainable Neural Networks: Implementation details

 \section{Implementation details}

-The Prob-PSENN autoencoder module has been implemented as a CNN-based Variational Autoencoder, consisting of four convolutional layers with $4\times 4$ kernels, batch normalization, and LeakyReLU activations, followed by a $1\times 1$ convolutional layer that controls the dimensionality of the latent space.
+For image datasets, the Prob-PSENN autoencoder module has been implemented as a CNN-based Variational Autoencoder, consisting of four convolutional layers with $4\times 4$ kernels, batch normalization, and LeakyReLU activations, followed by a $1\times 1$ convolutional layer that controls the dimensionality of the latent space.
 The decoder mirrors this architecture by means of deconvolutional layers.
+For tabular data, the architectures consist of three-layer MLPs with batch normalization and LeakyReLU activations.
 Further details on the architecture and the corresponding hyperparameters are provided in Figure \ref{fig:hyperparameters}.
-The inputs values have been normalized to the range $[-1,1]$, and, for grayscale datasets, the input shapes have been upscaled from $28 \times 28$ to $32 \times 32$ using bilinear interpolation.
+The pixel values have been normalized to the range $[-1,1]$, and, for grayscale datasets, the input shapes have been upscaled from $28 \times 28$ to $32 \times 32$ using bilinear interpolation.
 For the SVHN dataset, random brightness adjustments and zoom transformations have been incorporated during training to improve generalization.
 The experiments have been run for $\tau_1=1.0, \tau_2=10.0, \tau_3=0.05, \tau_4=0.05$ and a batch size of 128.
 The models have been trained for 100 epochs on grayscale datasets and 30 epochs on the SVHN dataset.
 The Adam optimization method \cite{kingma2015adam} has been used to train the networks, using a learning rate of $0.001$.
 The final classification layer $W$ has been set as $W=-I$, where $I$ represents the identity matrix of dimension $c$, thus ensuring that the association between the prototype $\*r_i$ and the class $y_i$, $1\leq i \leq c$, is explicit and unequivocal.
 In order to ensure higher stability during the training process, the value of $\mathcal{L}_{INT}$ has been cut to the range $[-1,10^3]$.
 For all datasets, standard training and test partitions have been used, with 10\% of the training data reserved for validation.
 The results of \cite{li2018deep,gautam2022protovae} have been reproduced using the implementations released by the authors.
 Our code is publicly available at \url{https://github.com/vadel/Prob-PSENN}.